 Financial Responsibility

-This CP contains no limits on the use of any certificates issued by the ACA.
+This standard contains no limits on the use of any certificates issued by the ACA.
 Rather, entities acting as Relying Parties shall determine what financial limits, if any, they wish to impose for certificates used to complete a transaction.

 Confidentiality of Business Information